 612. The evaluation team was given no evidence that non-compliance with the CDD and record keeping rules has been sanctioned yet under the provisions of the AML/CFT Law.
 The Russian authorities consider that they have power to impose such sanctions under paragraph 2 of article 13.
 In addition, the legal and notarial professions both have codes of ethics under which transgressions of the identification requirement could, in theory, be sanctioned.
 Other than this, the evaluation team was not made aware of any other sanctions available.
 Accountants (auditors) fall under external oversight of the MoF in accordance with Article 14 of the Auditing Law, which gives the MoF power to verify "the quality of operation of individual auditors and audit organisations".
 The Russian authorities consider that any breach of existing Russian legislation by accountants may lead to a sanction, including the revocation of a licence, and that violation of the AML/CFT provisions contained in the Code of Ethics of auditors (accountants) can also lead to a sanction.
-The evaluation team was not made aware of any accountants.
+The evaluation team was not made aware of any accountants had been imposed for breach of AML/CFT provisions, and was not able to meet with any accountants.